What is a Local Plan?

 3. Proposed Submission (Regulation 19 and 20)

-Publication of a draft planning document and the opportunity for stakeholders to make formal representations.
+This is when we publish the draft planning document and give the opportunity for stakeholders to make formal representations.
 Under Regulation 20, consultation is six weeks.

 Once we have a draft Local Plan in place we intend to share it with as many of you as possible.
 To receive email updates on the process, register now at horsham.gov.uk/localplanupdates

 For advice on how to comment in line with Planning policy, visit our Have your say page.